MicrosoftDocs/dynamics-365-customer-engagement/ce/gamification/player-stats.md

 ![Actuals section in player stats with highlighted controls](media/player-stats-actuals-section.png "Actuals section in player stats with highlighted controls")

-1)	Select the game to display the stats for.
+1. Select the game to display the stats for.
-2)	When you go to **Player Stats**, you start on the **Actuals** section.
+2. When you go to **Player Stats**, you start on the **Actuals** section.
 Switch between the sections to see the different types of stats.
-3)	Choose the game period to display the stats for.
+3. Choose the game period to display the stats for.
-4)	Optionally, you can download the stats in an Excel workbook to create your own charts or analysis from the available data points.
+4. Optionally, you can download the stats in an [!INCLUDE[pn-excel-short](../includes/pn-[!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)]-short.md)] workbook to create your own charts or analysis from the available data points.

 ## Charts section